adirkson/sea-ice-timing/sphinx/index.rst

 Reference
 ----------
 [1] Dirkson, A.​, B. Denis., M.,Sigmond., & Merryfield, W.J.
 (2020).
-Development and Calibration of SeasonalProbabilistic Forecasts of Ice-free Dates and Freeze-up Dates. ​Weather and Forecasting​. doi:10.1175/WAF-D-20-0066.1.
+Development and Calibration of Seasonal Probabilistic Forecasts of Ice-free Dates and Freeze-up Dates. ​Weather and Forecasting​. doi:10.1175/WAF-D-20-0066.1.

 Indices and tables
 ------------------